annamthomas/work-notes/MultiDataDependentExitVectorization.rst

   // or it runs several (remainder) iterations if we exited normally through the vectorized loop. while ( i < N) {
    I0;
+   // This resume value is the "VF'th" value in last "completed" vectorized iteration.
    Y_scalar = a[i];
    if (Y_scalar < X)
      break;